Loriowar/comindivion/README.md

 Finally, you can configure you elixir application for using https.
 Or you can make a reverse-proxy with support of https and run your elixir app locally using simple http protocol.
 Anyway, here you better know your available resources and aims.

+## Integration with Google Analytics
+This is extremely simple.
+Set the env variable `GA_IDENTIFIER` for a production server.
+In case of the previously described systemd unit, you can set this variable in `env.vars`.